 Chye Seng Huat Hardware

-An art deco former hardware store provides the setting and name for Singapore's hippest cafe and roastery, its Third Wave offerings...
+An art-deco former hardware store provides the setting and name for Singapore's coolest cafe and roastery, its third-wave offerings...

 555 Serangoon Rd · interesting places nearby